-After backfilling and compacting, but before paving, all main sewers shall be tested for obstructions either by rodding or by the sewer ball method.
+After backfilling and compacting, but before paving, Contractor shall test all main sewers for obstructions either by rodding or by the sewer ball method.

 Means shall be provided for intercepting all grit, rocks, and other flushed debris to keep debris from entering the existing sewerage system.